 The analytical tool used in this study is SMARTPLS 3.0.
 According to Abdillah and Hartono [40] the PLS (Partial Least Square) tools is the powerful analysis method because no need many assumptions basis.
 The strength of PLS can support modelling for many dependent variables and independent variables (complex model), and can handle multicollinearity problem amongst independents variables [43].
-There are two stages of the model used to test the hypothesis in the structural equation model: the measurement model (outer model) and the structural model (inner model).
+There are two stages of the model used to [4].
+There are two stages of the model used to [4] the hypothesis in the structural equation model: the measurement model (outer model) and the structural model (inner model).
 The Measurement model (outer model) is a model test to measure the validity and reliability of a research model through the algorithm iteration process.